Idris99999/Udacity-AI-Programming-With-Python/README.md

 # Udacity-AI-Programming-With-Python
-This is the First project of Udacity AI Programming with python.
+This repo include complete solved project of Udacity AI Programming With Python